mattmakai/fullstackpython.com/source/content/posts/160509-django-gunicorn-ubuntu-1604.markdown

 ## Tools We'll Need
 We will need a few tools to complete our project.
-Don't worry about installing and their current versions as of May 9, 2016:
+Don't worry about installing these just yet as we'll get to them as we progres through the tutorials.
+The tools and their current versions as of May 9, 2016 are:

 * [Ubuntu 16.04 LTS (Xenial Xerus)](http://releases.ubuntu.com/16.04/)
 * [Python](/why-use-python.html) version